Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 This course will build on knowledge developed in Thanatology 4401F/G, allowing students the opportunity to develop their own design and methodology in a Thanatology related context, and gain experience in the implementation of a research design, along with the reporting and documentation of findings.

-Prerequisite(s):Thanatology 4401F/G and registration in year three or four of an Honors Double Major in Thanatology.
+Prerequisite(s):Thanatology 4401F/G and registration in year three or four of an Honours Double Major in Thanatology.

 Senior Thanatology students will synthesize what they have learned, as well as examine current topics in the field.
 The broad thematic framework will be the relevance and applicability of Thanatology-related topics to social, political, community, and individual contexts.
 The course will be discussion driven, with a senior research paper at the conclusion.